learn-co-students/fe-site-publishing-intro-demo-001/README.md

 ## Introduction To Site Publishing

-This unit we will explore different methods for publishing you website to a remote hosting server.
+In this unit we will explore different methods for publishing your website to a remote hosting server.
+This will make your website accessible to people connected to the interenet anywhere in the world.

 ## Topics Covered